valentin2105/Kubernetes-Saltstack/README.md

 <a href="url"><img src="https://i.imgur.com/SJAtDZk.png" width="600" height="180" ></a>

-This Saltstack configuration provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu servers**.
+This Saltstack configuration provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers.
 It use **Calico as CNI Provider** that provide secure and scalable networking.
 It also come with a `post_install` script for install **few Kubernetes add-ons** (DNS, Dashboard, Helm, kube-controller).
 Using this configuration, you can easily **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.

-Master H/A will come soon with other exciting features.
+Master H/A will come soon with new exciting features.

 ## I - Preparation